 Crab delivery in Singapore

-One of the things I miss most in this Circuit Breaker world is having zi char suppers with my homies after the daily grind.
+One of the things I enjoy the most is having zi char suppers with my homies after the daily grind.
 Of course, no zi char meal is complete without some seafood.
 In our case, we always get a mountain of crabs.
-Luckily, nomming on the crustacean’s briny meat is still possible—thanks to these restaurants offering crab delivery.
+Thanks to technology, nomming on the crustacean’s briny meat is still possible even on lazy days when I prefer to dine at home—thanks to these restaurants offering crab delivery.

 Whether it’s meaty chilli crabs or seafood bags, there’s something for every taste bud on this list.